 I met Mighty Well co-founder and my now husband, Yousef, when we were both 19.
 I was in my second semester of my freshman year of college, and he was in his sophomore.
 The first semester we were seeing each other, we didn’t know the source of my chronic pain, insatiable need for sleep, and the reason that words seemed to come out wrong at times (in more ways than one!).
-After a summer away and a slew of diagnoses 7 years in the making, Yousef was now in love with someone who had a PICC line in her arm, an IV pole in her dorm room, and an extra fridge not used for storing booze.
+After a summer away and a slew of diagnoses 7 years in the making, Yousef was now in love with someone who had a PICC line in her arm, an IV pole in her dorm room, and an extra fridge for IV medication and PICC line supplies.

 1. We are a cheap date.
-Chances are we are either steering clear of alcoholic beverages because our liver functions are already elevated, we are allergic to half the menu, or we are fed through a gastric feeding tube and rely on the Fluid Motion Backpack to carry our meals around.
+Chances are we are either steering clear of alcoholic beverages because our liver functions are already elevated, we are allergic to half the menu, or we are fed through a feeding tube or with TPN and rely on the Fluid Motion Backpack to carry our meals around.

 2. Little things keep us smiling.
 Life as a spoonie means you appreciate the little things in life.
 Like the time Yousef brought me chicken soup from Whole Foods across town while I felt horrible and my skin reeked of Chinese herbs and a garlic farm (a natural antibiotic).
 It was that simple act that made me know at 19 that I wanted to spend the rest of my life with him.